-All purpose-built hot and cold water systems are likely to provide an environment where Legionella bacteria can grow.
-Favourable conditions that encourage the bacteria to thrive include:
+All purpose-built hot and cold-water systems can provide an environment where legionella bacteria can grow.
+Favourable conditions that encourage the bacteria to thrive are:

 - Water temperatures between 20 and 45°C.